janreitz/khala/README.md

 ## Usage

-On X11 and Windows, Khala will register a global hotkey (default `Alt+Space`) and stay in the background.
-The hotkey will cause it to pop up.
+Khala defaults to `background_mode` on X11 and Windows.
+It registers a global pop-up hotkey (default `Alt+Space`, configurable) and stays in the background.
+Wayland doesn't allow programs to register global hotkeys, so you need to manually register a global hotkey to launch the program.
+With a fast SSD, the difference between starting/exiting and pop-up/hide should be acceptable.

 - **Arrow keys**: Navigate through results
 - **Tab/Right**: Open context menu for additional actions